Brother KH830 knitting machine was manufactured by Brother and released to the market in the late 1970-ies. Sometimes is branded as KnitKing.

 Handle on the carriages (main and lace) fold not in use for easy storage.

 The carriage has tuck, part and MC (fair isle) buttons to advanced patterning.
 Patterning is activated by attaching the carriage to the timing belt by turning the knob on the carriage to KC position.
-CR and NL positions of the knob on the top right-hand side of the carriage are for no patterning and carriage release functions.
+CR and NL positions of the knob on the top right-hand side of the carriage are for “no-patterning” and carriage release functions.
+Positions of these settings is somewhat opposite to those in later models, Brother KH840, KH860 and up: the CR setting on Brother KH830 is at the bottom while in later models, it is on top and is the last setting.

 By using punch cards and by pressing these corresponding buttons, the machine can automatically pattern and knit tuck-stitch patterns, hold-stitch patterns, skip-stitch patterns, fair-isle patterns (two color patterns are possible without any color changes).